pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/_index.md

 ## Pulumi ESC CLI overview

-Please see [ESC CLI overview](/docs/esc-cli/) and for details on interacting with environments using the command line.
+Please see [ESC CLI overview](/docs/esc-cli/) for details on interacting with environments using the command line.

 ## Syntax Reference